How to Grow Saffron: A Profitable Guide to Saffron Farming for Beginners

 What is Saffron?

-Saffron is a spice obtained from the stigma of the saffron crocus flower .
+Saffron is a highly prized spice harvested from the stigmas of the saffron crocus flower. .
 Each flower produces only three red stigmas, which are carefully hand-harvested and dried to create the saffron strands you see in stores.

 Best Climate and Soil for Saffron Cultivation